For small businesses, by small businesses

 Is this even legal?

-Truthful, factual reviews of business transactions are protected speech in the US.
-The structured-only model, the no-full-names rule, and the appeal process exist specifically to keep what gets posted on the right side of that line.
-None of which is legal advice — get your own lawyer before you do anything serious with this product.
+Truthful, fact-based reviews of business deals are protected speech in the U.S. The fixed questions, the no-last-names rule, and the appeal process are all there to keep what gets posted on the right side of that line.
+We're not lawyers though — talk to one before you build anything big on top of this.

 Yes.
-Deleting your account cascades to every review you posted.
-Reviewed parties don't have an account here, but they can request review of their listing under the content rules.
+Deleting your account also deletes every review you wrote.
+Reviewed clients don't have accounts here, but they can ask us to take down a review under the content rules.

 Stop dealing with the same